kpallavi9802/loan-management-system/README.md

 ## Set up

 #### Using Docker
-Replace db string in `docker-compose` file and run following commands in `/`
+Replace the db string in the `docker-compose` file and run the following commands in `/`

 ```sh
 docker-compose build